 Munchausen syndrome by proxy (MSP) -- or Munchausen by proxy -- is a psychological disorder marked by attention-seeking behavior by a caregiver through those who are in their care.

 The person with MSP does not seem to be motivated by a desire for any type of material gain.
-While health care providers are often unable to identify the specific cause of the child's illness, they may not suspect the mother or caretaker of doing anything to harm the child.
-In fact the caregiver often appears to be very loving and caring and extremely distraught over her child's illness.
+While health care providers are often unable to identify the specific cause of the child's illness, they may not suspect the parent or caretaker of doing anything to harm the child.
+In fact the caregiver often appears to be very loving and caring and extremely distraught over their child's illness.

 People with MSP may create or exaggerate a child's symptoms in several ways.
 They may simply lie about symptoms, alter tests (such as contaminating a urine sample), falsify medical records, or they may actually induce symptoms through various means, such as poisoning, suffocating, starving, and causing infection.

-What Are the Symptoms of Munchausen Syndrome By Proxy?
+What Are the Symptoms of Munchausen Syndrome by Proxy?

 Certain characteristics are common in a person with MSP, including:

-Is a parent or caregiver, usually a mother
+- Is a parent or caregiver, usually a mother

-May be a health care professional
+- May be a health care professional

-Is very friendly and cooperative with the health care providers
+- Is very friendly and cooperative with the health care providers

-Appears quite concerned (some may seem overly concerned) about their child
+- Appears quite concerned (some may seem overly concerned) about their child

 Other possible warning signs of MSP include:

-The child has a history of many hospitalizations, often with a strange set of symptoms.
+- The child has a history of many hospitalizations, often with a strange set of symptoms.

-The child's reported condition and symptoms do not agree with the results of tests.
+- The child's reported condition and symptoms do not agree with the results of tests.

-There may be more than one unusual illness or death of children in the family.
+- There may be more than one unusual illness or death of children in the family.

-The child's condition improves in the hospital, but symptoms recur when the child returns home.
+- The child's condition improves in the hospital, but symptoms recur when the child returns home.

-Blood in lab samples may not match the blood of the child.
+- Blood in lab samples may not match the blood of the child.

-There may be signs of chemicals in the child's blood, stool, or urine.
+- There may be signs of chemicals in the child's blood, stool, or urine.

-What Causes Munchausen Syndrome By Proxy?
+What Causes Munchausen Syndrome by Proxy?